itfanr/ros2-wiki/Working-with-multiple-RMW-implementations.md

 The supported implementation is indicated in their file name.

 While the ROS 2 binary releases only include one RMW implementation each, a ROS 2 workspace that has been built from source may build and install multiple RMW implementations simultaneously.
-While the core ROS 2 code is being compiled, any RMW implementation that is found will be built if the relevant DDS implementation has been installed properly.
+While the core ROS 2 code is being compiled, any RMW implementation that is found will be built if the relevant DDS implementation has been installed properly and the relevant environment variables configured.
 For example, if the code for the [RMW package for Fast RTPS](https://github.com/ros2/rmw_fastrtps_cpp) is in the workspace, it will be built if a Fast RTPS installation can also be found.
 For many cases you will find that nodes using different RMW implementations are able to communicate, however this is not true under all circumstances.
 A list of supported inter-vendor communication configurations is forthcoming.